 IRC Section 1231: It’s the Best of Both Worlds

 Most owners and developers know that the sale of a business asset, including real estate, can have significant tax implications.
-The tax effects generally come down to whether the sale results in a sale or a loss.
+The tax effects generally arise when the sale results in a gain or a loss.
 Ideally, gains would be treated as long-term capital gains, subject to lower tax rates, and losses would be considered ordinary losses, which could be applied to offset ordinary income.
-Section 1231 of the Internal Revenue Code (IRC) permits just such advantageous treatment — the best of both worlds — for certain types of property in certain circumstances.
+Section 1231 of the Internal Revenue Code (IRC) permits such advantageous treatment — the best of both worlds.

 Sec.
 1231 generally applies to depreciable property used in a trade or business that’s held for more than one year.
 A sale or exchange of property held mainly for sale to customers isn’t a Sec.
-1231 transaction.
-If you get back all, or almost all, of your investment in the property by selling it, rather than by using it up in your business, it’s property held mainly for sale to customers.
-On the other hand, property used to generate rents is considered to be used in a trade or business.
+1231 transaction, especially if you get back all, or almost all, of your investment in the property by selling it, rather than by using it in your business.
+On the other hand, property used to generate rents is used in a trade or business and is 1231 property.

 Notably, the IRS has taken the position that real property purchased or constructed for use in a trade or business qualifies for Sec.
-1231 treatment even if it was never placed in service but instead was sold — as long as the property was held for more than a year, running from the purchase date to the sale date.
+1231 treatment even if it was never placed in service but instead was sold — as long as the property was held for more than a year.
 In other words, property doesn’t have to be placed in service to be considered property used in a trade or business.

 Treatment of Sec.
 1231 Gains and Losses

-To determine the treatment of Sec.
-1231 gains and losses, you combine all of your Sec.
-1231 gains and losses for the year.
+When determining the treatment of Sec.
+1231 gains and losses, all of the Sec.
+1231 gains and losses for the year should be combined.
 If you have a net Sec.
-1231 loss, it’s an ordinary loss.
-Not only can such a loss be used to offset your ordinary income, but you’re also not subject to the normal $3,000 limit per year limitation on how much of the loss can be used against ordinary income.
+1231 loss, it’s treated as an ordinary loss.
+Not only can this loss be used to offset your ordinary income, but the loss is not subject to the capital loss limitation of $3,000 and can be used against other ordinary income.
 Plus, the loss could give rise to a net operating loss that can be carried back or forward.

 If you have a net gain, it’s considered ordinary income up to the amount of your nonrecaptured Sec.
 1231 losses from previous years.
 The remainder, if any, is long-term capital gain that can offset other capital losses from sales of non-Sec.
 1231 property.